IreAlMar/MenstruApp/README.md

 Domain -> 100% test

 Application:
- * handlers: mock external services

 Infrastructure Rest:
- * verify the commands are correctly created

 Integration testing:
  * test DB to verify the calls to the database are ok